markbrennand/force-framework/README.md

 prioritizing readability and maintainability, making it easier for other developers (or even yourself in the future) to modify or extend the code.
 Clean code follows established conventions, standards, and practices to ensure it's simple, concise, and expressive.

+# Getting Started

+See [Setup](SETUP.md) for information on how to deploy the code or package to an org and configure the org for _Force Framework_ use.

 # Framework APIs
 The Force Framework comprises the following APIs.